tophefo/IpCamera/README.md

 # <bindingName> Binding

-This binding allows you to use an ONVIF camera in Openhab2 directly.
+This binding allows you to use IP cameras in Openhab2 directly.

 ## Supported Things

-ONVIF thing type allows any compatible ONVIF camera to connect to openhab.
-This should allow any brand of compatible camera to be used.
+ONVIF: Use for all ONVIF Cameras from any brand that do not have an API.
+AMCREST: Use for all current Amcrest Cameras as they support an API as well as ONVIF.
+FOSCAM: Use for all current FOSCAM Cameras as they support an API as well as ONVIF.
+AXIS: Use for all current Axis Cameras as they support an API as well as ONVIF

 ## Discovery

 Auto discovery is not supported currently.
 Manually add the ONVIF camera either via PaperUI or textual configuration which is covered below in more detail.
-Once the camera is added you then need to supply the IP address, and optionally a username and password if the camera is secured with these.
+Once the camera is added you then need to supply the IP address and port that ONVIF uses.
+Optionally a username and password can also be filled in if the camera is secured with these.
 Clicking on the pencil icon in PaperUI is how you reach these parameters.

 ## Binding Configuration

-The binding can be configured with PaperUI by clicking on the pencil icon of any of the ONVIF cameras that you have manually added.
+The binding can be configured with PaperUI by clicking on the pencil icon of any of the cameras that you have manually added.

 It can also be manually configured with text files by doing the following.
 DO NOT try and change a setting using PaperUI after using textual configuration as the two will conflict as the text file locks the settings preventing them from changing.

-The parameters for an ONVIF thing type are:
+The parameters that can be used are:

 IPADDRESS

+ONVIF_PORT

 USERNAME

 PASSWORD

-ONVIF_PROFILE_NUMBER
+ONVIF_MEDIA_PROFILE

+CHECK_STATUS_DELAY

 Create a file called 'ipcamera.things' and save it to your things folder.

-Thing ipcamera:ONVIF:001 [ IPADDRESS="192.168.1.2", PASSWORD="suitcase123456", USERNAME="Admin", ONVIF_PROFILE_NUMBER=0]
+Thing ipcamera:ONVIF:001 [ IPADDRESS="192.168.1.2", PASSWORD="suitcase123456", USERNAME="Admin", ONVIF_MEDIA_PROFILE=0]